AdobeDocs/analytics.en/help/export/analytics-data-feed/c-df-contents/mobile-attributes-lookup.md

 Mobile attributes show properties of the mobile device in the hit.
 This file appears when:

-* Dynamic lookups are enabled.
-A support delegate in your organization can contact Customer Care with the desired feed ID to enable dynamic lookups.
+* The data feed is configured to send mobile attributes.
+This setting is not available in the product UI, and instead must be enabled by Customer Care.
+If you want to use mobile attributes in a data feed, contact Customer Care with the desired feed ID and request to enable "Dynamic lookups".
 * The `mobile_id` column is included.
-* The `user_agent` column is excluded.
-This exclusion is required due to licensing agreements with DeviceAtlas.
+* The columns `user_agent`, `ch_hdr`, and `ch_js` are **excluded**.
+These exclusions are required due to licensing agreements with DeviceAtlas.

 Download [`mobile_attributes_headers.tsv`](assets/mobile_attributes.tsv), or reference the list here: